DLR-MF-DAS/ml4shiptelemetry/README.md

 | `--verbose` | integer | Verbosity of scikit-learn GridSearchCV. |

+## Explainable AI analysis

+An analysis of the features contributing to the prediction outcomes, utilizing SHAP, is included under `analysis/xai_analysis.ipynb`

 ## Future work

 We want to extend what we did until now by: